Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Overnight at Hotel.
 (All meals)

-Begin the day with breakfast before a short drive to Taktshang Monastery.
+After breakfast, drive a short distance to the base of Taktshang Monastery.
 The trail to the monastery climbs through pine trees festooned with Spanish moss and occasional fluttering prayer flags.
 Hike at your own pace for about two to four hours.

 Built in 1600s, the monastery clings to the edge of a sheer-rock cliff that plunges 2,952 feet into the valley below.
 It is believed that, in the 8th century, Guru Rimpoche, the tantric mystic who brought Buddhism to Bhutan, landed here on the back of a flying tigress to subdue a demon.
 Guru Rimpoche is believed to have meditated here for three months.
 Packed lunch will be served.